 Activity data (AD) are developed by estimating the extent of forest change measured by area in the case of deforestation.
-In the case of degradation, where it can often be difficult to accurately relate changes in carbon to changes in area, activity data will employ, as needed, units other than area.
+In the case of degradation, where it can often be difficult to accurately relate changes in carbon to changes in area, activity data may employ units other than area.

-Forest area change has been estimated for forests converted to other lands (deforestation) for all drivers, based on IPCC Approach 3 (e.g., Figure 1 (a)).
+Forest area change has been estimated for forests converted to other lands (deforestation) for all drivers, based on IPCC Approach 3.
 The Guyana Forestry Commission, with the services of Pöyry and Indufor, has completed an historical assessment of forest area change-from forest to non-forest-for six periods: 1990-2000, 2001-2005, 2006-September 2009, October 2009- September 2010, October 2010- December 2011, and January to December 2012.
 The analyses for these six periods were done by the same team of people using consistent methods.
-For the first four periods Landsat imagery was used, for the fifth period it was a combination of Landsat and Rapideye, and for the sixth reporting year wall-to-wall high resolution Rapideye imagery was used.
+For the first four periods Landsat imagery was used, for the fifth period it was a combination of Landsat and Rapideye, and for the sixth reporting year wall-to-wall high resolution Rapideye imagery was used14.
 The use of higher resolution imagery in the most recent time frame allowed for higher accuracy of interpretation in this period and for a re-evaluation of the total forest area for the previous years.
 All remote sensing products have been assessed for accuracy (accuracy on forest area of >97%) and verified independently by a 3rd party and all steps certified by an external auditors.

-For each of time period up to September 2010, 30 meter resolution satellite imagery was used to quantify deforestation resulting from various drivers including mining (mined areas and roads), agriculture, forestry infrastructure (roads and log decks only), road infrastructure, and fire.
+For each of time period up to September 2010, 30 meter resolution satellite imagery was used to quantify deforestation resulting from various drivers including mining, agriculture, forestry infrastructure, road infrastructure, and fire.
 For the October 2010 to December 2011 period, 5 meter resolution RapidEye imagery was also used for half of Guyana's land area with the 30 m imagery, and full wall-to-wall coverage with RapidEye for 2012.
 GFC will conduct future monitoring of deforestation with medium/high resolution imagery and a product that gives similar quality and detail in functionality.